 All data obtained from the preclinical studies and clinical trials, in addition to detailed information on the manufacture and composition of the product, would be submitted in a BLA to the FDA for review and approval for the manufacture, marketing and commercial shipments of any of our products.
 FDA approval of the BLA is required before commercial marketing or non-investigational interstate shipment may begin in the United States.
-The FDA may also conduct an audit of the clinical trial data used to support the BLA.

-However, under the Project BioShield Act of 2004, or Project BioShield, the Secretary of HHS may, with the concurrence of the Secretary of the Department of Homeland Security, or DHS, and upon the approval of the President, to contract to purchase unapproved countermeasures for the SNS in specified circumstances.
-The U.S. Congress is notified of a recommendation for a stockpile purchase after Presidential approval.
-Project BioShield specifies that a company supplying the countermeasure to the SNS is paid on delivery of a substantial portion of the countermeasure.
-To be eligible for purchase under these provisions, the Secretary of HHS must determine that there is sufficient and satisfactory clinical results or research data, including data, if available, from preclinical and clinical trials, to support a reasonable conclusion that the countermeasure will qualify for approval or licensing within eight years.
+However, Project Bioshield gave authority to the FDA to grant Emergency Use Authorization ("EUA") for use of unlicensed/unapproved products should there be an emergency declared by the appropriate authority within the DHHS.
 This legislation will also allow unlicensed products to be procured for the SNS so that they are available at the time an emergency is declared.
 Our products will be eligible both for consideration for procurement into the SNS and for use in the event of an emergency, although there is no guarantee that our products will meet the criteria set forth by DHHS or the FDA for procurement and EUA, respectively.